Thames homers twice, Brewers move into tie for top wild card

+MILWAUKEE (AP) — Eric Thames and Orlando Arcia had been hushed at the plate during the Milwaukee Brewers’ crucial homestand.
+They made some noise Sunday.

-MILWAUKEE (AP) — Eric Thames hit two home runs, the Brewers took a combined perfect game into the seventh inning and Milwaukee beat the Pittsburgh Pirates 4-3 Sunday to match Washington atop the NL wild-card standings.
+Thames hit two home runs, Arcia also connected and the Brewers took a combined perfect game into the seventh inning while beating the Pittsburgh Pirates 4-3 to match Washington atop the NL wild-card standings.

-Orlando Arcia connected for the Brewers, but the shortstop also let a line drive tip off his glove with one out in the seventh for a hit that ended the perfect game bid in Milwaukee’s regular season home finale.
+“That kind of defines this stretch for us,” Milwaukee manager Craig Counsell said.
+“It has been different guys offensively.
+Today, it was two guys who had been a little quiet and that’s how it works.”

 The Nationals lost 5-3 to Miami earlier Sunday, locking them into a tie with the Brewers for the top wild card.
 Milwaukee owns the tiebreaker over Washington after winning their season series and would host the wild-card game if they finish the season with the same record.
+Washington has played two fewer games and technically leads Milwaukee by percentage points.

+“We’re all feeling it.
+All of us aren’t planning on going home anytime soon,” Thames said.

+Arcia connected in the second, but the shortstop also let a line drive tip off his glove with one out in the seventh for a hit that ended a combined perfect game bid in Milwaukee’s regular season home finale.

 Milwaukee has won eight of nine and extended its September record to a major-league best 17-4.
 The Brewers are 10-2 since losing NL MVP Christian Yelich to a fractured kneecap.

+“It’s hard when you’re grinding through September when your body is tired,” Thames said.
+“But the energy from the crowd and the team, we definitely pick each other up.”

-Brewers’ pitchers held the Pirates, who lost their ninth straight, without a base runner until Bryan Reynolds’ single off Gio Gonzalez with one out in the seventh.
+Brewers pitchers held the Pirates, who lost their ninth straight, without a baserunner until Bryan Reynolds’ single against Gio Gonzalez with one out in the seventh.
 Reynold’s liner went off the heel of Arcia’s glove as he lunged for the ball.

 All-Star Brandon Woodruff made his second start since missing two months with a left oblique strain.
 He pitched two innings but departed for a pinch-hitter in the second after throwing 38 pitches.